Help Your Child Cut Along The Line

 Remember, if you are at all concerned about your child's scissor cutting skills, please do speak to an occupational therapist.
 This website is not a substitute for occupational therapy!

-teach your child how to cut along a line
+part 2 of Cutting Skills by OT Mom - teach your child how to cut along the line

 Tips To Cut Along The Line Properly